thingsinjars/hardy.io/source/contents/getting-started.md

 <pre><code><span>~</span> npm install -g hardy</code></pre>

 This will install Hardy as a global node module and put an executable in your path.
 It will also include a local version of Selenium in case you don't have that already and a local copy of PhantomJS for [image diff](http://csste.st/techniques/image-diff.html) test processing.

+_Note: This copy of PhantomJS will not be available for testing against unless you add it to your system PATH variable._

 <h2 id="first-tests">First tests</h2>